Our free membership, business.com+, takes the pain out of choosing new business services.

 Ensure your website, especially your landing page, is easy on the eyes.
 It should also:

-• Be mobile-friendly.
+• Be a mobile-friendly website.

 • Have an About page that explains your company’s mission.